TMJ Treatment in Round Rock, TX

 - Try relaxation techniques like meditation to minimize stress

-Why are my TMD symptoms worse at night?
+Why is TMD worse at night?

 One of the causes of TMJ pain is teeth grinding or clenching.
 While stress is a common cause of teeth grinding, it may also be the result of an unbalanced dental bite where your teeth don’t correctly meet when you close your jaw.